Skip to main content

 Hypothyroidism, or an underproduction of these hormones, slows everything down, leading to the classic symptoms of brain fog, poor memory, and difficulty concentrating.
 Conversely, hyperthyroidism can overstimulate the brain, causing anxiety and an inability to focus.

 Cortisol is the body’s primary stress hormone.
 It is designed for short-term, acute situations, mobilizing energy and increasing alertness to deal with a perceived threat.
-In a balanced system, rise in the morning to help you wake up and gradually fall throughout the day.
+In a balanced system, cortisol levels rise in the morning to help you wake up and gradually fall throughout the day.

 Chronic stress leads to persistently elevated cortisol levels, which can be toxic to the brain over time.
 High cortisol damages the hippocampus, a brain region critical for memory formation and retrieval, and disrupts the delicate balance of neurotransmitters, leading to anxiety and depression.